zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/README.md

 in the root folder.

-If you want to run unit tests of `heuristic_mining_test.py` int the directory `tests/mining_algorithms`, just type the command below:
+If you want to run unit tests of `heuristic_mining_test.py` in the directory `tests/mining_algorithms`, just type the command below:

 ```
 python -m unittest tests.mining_algorithms.heuristic_mining_test